Wade024/reading-notes/README.md

-# reading notes
+# Reading Notes
-reading notes repo
+Class notes.

-## second header
+## Class 102
+Learning how to use Github